-Call your oncologist's office immediately.
-If no one is available, go directly to the emergency room.
+Call your oncology team immediately.
+If no one is available, go directly to the emergency department.

-- As directed by your oncologist's office, take an anti-inflammatory pain reliever such as acetaminophen (Tylenol®) to reduce pain and swelling - Apply an ice pack to the area for 15 minutes several times a day - Keep the swollen area above your heart whenever you can to reduce swelling - Do not use elastic wrap or tape or otherwise compress the area as that may cause pain
+- As directed by your oncology team, take an anti-inflammatory pain reliever such as acetaminophen (Tylenol®) to reduce pain and swelling - Apply an ice pack to the area for 15 minutes several times a day - Keep the swollen area above your heart whenever you can to reduce swelling - Do not use elastic wrap or tape or otherwise compress the area as that may cause pain https://mscan.org.au/